Peruvian Hairless Dog (Large)

 Unique facts and fascinating details

-- They are often referred to as 'Moon Dogs' due to their nocturnal activity patterns in ancient times.
+- The breed is often referred to as the 'Moonflower Dog' due to its nocturnal habits in ancient times.

 Frequently Asked Questions